Dejan Ristić (historian): Politician

 Ristić appeared in the third position on the Serbian Progressive Party's Serbia Must Not Stop electoral list in the 2023 Serbian parliamentary election as a non-party candidate.
 This was tantamount to election, and he was indeed elected when the list won a majority victory with 129 out of 250 mandates.
 He took his seat when the assembly convened in February 2024.
 During his brief assembly term, he was a member of the labour committee (Note: Formally known as the Committee on Labour, Social Issues, Social Inclusion, and Poverty Reduction.) and a deputy member of the education committee, (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) the European integration committee, and the administrative committee.
 (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity Issues.)

-On 30 April 2024, Ristić was announced as the Minister of Information and Telecommunications in Serbia's new ministry under Miloš Vučević.
-He resigned his seat in the assembly on the following day and took office as Minister on 2 May.
+On 30 April 2024, Ristić was designated as minister of information and telecommunications in Serbia's new government under prime minister Miloš Vučević.
+He resigned his seat in the assembly on the following day and took office as a minister on 2 May.

+In September 2024, Ristić announced that a new law on information security was being prepared and that 5G would be introduced to Serbia within a year.

+Ristić had intended to travel to Gračanica in Kosovo in December 2024 to commemorate the eightieth anniversary of the Serbian language newspaper Jedinstvo.
+The Republic of Kosovo authorities refused to permit the visit, citing Serbia's recent bans on their officials attempting to enter predominantly Albanian communities in the Preševo Valley area.

+In 2025, Ristić and Israeli communications minister Shlomo Karhi signed an agreement between Serbia and Israel on cooperation in the fields of telecommunications and postal services.

+Ristić's ministerial term was ultimately brief. Đuro Macut succeeded Vučević as prime minister on 16 April 2025, and Ristić was not included in Macut's ministry.